Charu-Agarwal-01/SQL-data-analysis-project/README.md

-# Sales and Customers analysis -- SQL
+# Sales and Customers analysis-SQL
 Welcome to the SQL based data analysis project repository!
 The project demonstrates a comprehensive data tranformation, data modeling and analytics solution to generate actionable insights from the raw data.

-## 📖 Project Overview
+## Project Overview

 This project involves: